-Elbows are commonly prone to Repetitive Strain Injuries (RSI) – especially if you spend many hours typing (whether using a keyboard, a tablet or a smart phone).
-It can also affect manual workers, musicians and sports people – as the names ‘Tennis Elbow’ and ‘Golfer’s Elbow’ imply.
+Elbows are commonly prone to Repetitive Strain Injuries (RSI) such as ‘tennis elbow’ or golfers elbow’ – especially if you spend many hours typing, whether using a keyboard, tablet or phone.

-We may also help patients as part of their rehabilitation process after a fracture in the arm or shoulder, and our aim is to avoid stiffness developing due to immobility in the shoulder and neighbouring joints, and to ensure movement and good circulation are maintained throughout the recovery period.
+We may also help patients as part of their rehabilitation process after a sporting injury, strain or fracture in the arm or shoulder.
+Our aim is to avoid stiffness developing following immobility in the shoulder, elbow or wrist, by ensuring movement and good circulation throughout the recovery period.

 We will also guide patients through the strength and rehabilitation process following a break or strain, to regain their muscle strength and function as quickly as possible post injury.